-8.1 Once the closing date for receipt of expressions of interest has been reached, tender documents shall be dispatched to all who have expressed an interest in tendering.
+9.1 Once the closing date for receipt of expressions of interest has been reached, tender documents shall be dispatched electronically via the Council's etendering portal to all suppliers who have expressed an interest in tendering.
 The contractors shall also be sent a qualification questionnaire seeking information that will enable the suitability of the contractor to be assessed.
 As a minimum, the information sought shall be sufficient to enable the financial assessment to be undertaken in accordance with CPR 10.
 An assessment matrix shall also be provided that explains the process and the criteria to be used in evaluating the suitability of a contractor, and the minimum qualification requirements shall be stated.